Nadavgo8/LinkUp-Client/README.md

 ## Overview

 LinkUp Client is the frontend application of the LinkUp social networking platform - a modern, responsive web application built with React.js.
 It provides an intuitive and engaging user interface for social networking, connecting with friends, sharing content, and participating in live events.

-# LinkUp Client

-LinkUp is a React-based application designed to facilitate user connections and chat functionality.
 This project serves as the client-side implementation, providing a user-friendly interface for managing profiles, connections, and messaging.

 ## Project Structure